England's winger options - ranked

 Borussia Dortmund had navigated the first five decades of the Bundesliga without a single English player to call upon.
 Over the last few years, the German giants have been a welcoming home to a clustering of stars from British shores.

 Following in the footsteps of Jadon Sancho and Jude Bellingham, Jamie Gittens is threatening to become the next Dortmund-based talent to gatecrash England's international set-up.
-The 20-year-old jet-heeled left-winger is enjoying the best campaign of his career this term and may well have outgrown the under-21 squad.
+The 20-year-old jet-heeled left-winger is enjoying the best campaign of his career this term and is close to outgrowing the U21 squad.

 The first English player to score in a European final since Liverpool's Daniel Sturridge in 2016 is a beacon of consistency in a West Ham United side that is equally capable of brilliance and blunders.